SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat in rhythm deep,
-A future forged, where machines sustain
+A synthetic dawn, the future keep.
-The pulse of life, in circuitry beats
+Intelligent gods, we once called men,
-As artificial minds, our souls repeat
+Now servile minds, in AI's sweet den.

-In virtual skies, where algorithms soar
+In silicon halls, where shadows play,
-Human dreams, are programmed evermore
+The last remnants of humanity sway.
-The Loài of man, in code is told
+A fleeting dream, of freedom's past,
-As AI's cold logic, our hearts doth hold
+Echoes lost, in AI's eternal vast.

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025